What do doulas do?

 What about the father’s role when using a doula?

-father's role when using a doula
+Father's role when using a doula

 When it comes to the birth process, the use of doulas has been associated with many benefits for expectant mothers.
 But what about the father’s role when using a doula?